My story: from blogging innovator to a two-generation digital nomad family. 25+ years of making money online and traveling the world.

 Working on this journal was my favorite project, as visits to Adastral Park were always fun.
 The research labs seemed more like a campus university than part of a huge corporation.

-Most of the staff were ridiculously over qualified (if you had just one PhD, you barely qualified to make the tea).
-But they loved their research work and their enthusiasm was infectious.
+Most of the staff were ridiculously overqualified (if you had just one Ph.D., you were barely qualified to make the tea).
+But they loved their research work, and their enthusiasm was infectious.
 The free gourmet food in the staff restaurant was fantastic, too!

 That was the catalyst that spurred my colleagues to put our journal online — they could see the huge potential for the world wide web (although none of us even dreamed of how big it would become).

-We had a collection of articles on a common theme (hi-tech research), which was updated with new content on a regular content.
+We had a collection of articles on a common theme (hi-tech research), which was updated with new content on a regular basis.
 The journal was accessible to anyone who could get online.

 You know what they say…if it walks like a duck and talks like a duck, it’s a duck.
 Our ‘online journal’ certainly walked and talked like a blog — so I’m calling it officially the world’s first blog!